 One Voice 4 Change is working on several projects in Belize City and Belmopan with educational teams from PathLight International.

-The students in Belize City and Belmopan are very interested in learning how to play guitar, write songs, and sing.
 We have purchased six guitars for students in Belmopan that can be in PathLight offices for group instruction.
+We also just raised another $600.00 to purchase more guitars.
 We would love donations to fund guitars that can be checked out so that students can practice at home.
 There are more students in Belmopan andBelize City that would learn to play the guitar is we had more guitars. ($150.00 / guitar)

 Professional guitarists from Colorado and OV4C will work with facilitating adult mentors in Belize to coordinate the instruction and instrument care.